NIRSTORM: Optimizing fNIRS montage

 Quantitative inspection

 To allow detailed quantitative analysis of our optimal montage, we first need to estimate the fNIRS forward model from the fluences.
-To do so, drag and drop the separation file into the file to the process box, then select the process nirs > source > compute head model from fluence.
+To do so, drag and drop the separation file into the process box and click on the RUN button at the bottom left of Brainstorm.
+In the pipeline editor, click on the gear icon in the top left corner, and then select the process NIRS > Sources > compute head model from fluence.

-For the fluence data source, use ‘https://neuroimage.usc.edu/resources/nst_data/fluence/’.
-This will use the pre-computed fluences for Colin27 head model.
+For the fluence data source, use https://neuroimage.usc.edu/resources/nst_data/fluence/.
+This will use the pre-computed fluences for the Colin27 head model.
 Keep the other parameters as default.
+Then click on Run.

-You can then extract the sensitivity of the montage to the cortex using the following process: Nirs > source > Extract sensitivity from head model.
+Leaving the separations in the files to process box, can now extract the sensitivity of the montage to the cortex using the following process: RUN > Gear icon > NIRS > Sources > Extract sensitivity surfaces from head model.

 For better visualization purposes, we recommend the following settings (can be obtained by right-clicking on the map)